What is the HBDI Assessment?

 Explore the HBDI Assessment Tool

 Join Andy Palmer and Sarah Garratt in the tenth episode of the Weekly Training Booster.
 This episode is about ‘What is the H.B.D.I.
 Herrmann Brain Dominance Instrument assessment’.
+Or in short, what is HBDI assessment?
 Exploring a number of questions to understand this assessment tool.

 You Can Read the HBDI Assessment Episode Transcript Below: